vishal181/Snakegame/README.md

-# Snakegame
+## Snakegame
-Its a nostalgic Snake game for single player created in C++ with the help of simple OOP concepts .
+Its a nostalgic Snake game for single player created in C++ with the help of OBJECT ORIENTED PROGRAMMING(OOP)concepts.
+Co-Ordinate MATHEMATICS has been used to place the positions for entry and outry of the snake.